-Outcome and reason for decision that River Crossing Alternative 1 is the preferred alternative (Appendix B1.3)
+Outcome and reason for decision that River Crossing Alternative 1 is the preferred alternative (Appendix B1.3 & Appendix B1.3.1)

 River crossing Alternative 1 would be the preferred alternative as the owner of Remaining Extent of Farm Vredehoek 602, would not give consent to use the existing bridge as a river crossing (River Crossing 2 Alternative 2) associated with Pipeline route 2 Alternative 2.
 River crossing Alternative 1 will involve the construction of four Anchors, Anchors 1,2 & 3 will fall on RE of Farm Vredehoek 602 and Anchor 4 will fall on Portion 5 Pietersvlei 196.
+Please also refer to the River Rehabilitation and Maintenance Management Plan RRMMP, Appendix H2, where the specialist recommends the pipeline cross the river over a steel piped bridge anchored on the banks of the river.

-The location and method of River crossing Alternative 1 (preferred alternative, associated with preferred pipeline route 1), is supported by the botanical specialist.
+The location and method of Pipeline river crossing Alternative 1 (preferred alternative, associated with preferred pipeline route 1), is supported by the botanical specialist.
 The area selected for river crossing alternative 1 is also degraded.
 River Crossing Alternative 2 associated with pipeline route 2, (not preferred) would have resulted that the pipeline could impact on a very dense and beautiful section of indigenous vegetation.